CS412

 You must have completed Assignment 6 before you attempt Assignment 7.

 This assignment is part of an in-depth case study to develop a data-enabled web application.
-In the entire case-study, you will simulate the core features of the Facebook social networking application:
+In the entire case-study, you will simulate the core features of the Instagram social networking application.
+Over the course of 5 parts, you will implement:

 Preliminaries